Skip to main content

 Type of Resource: home education student textbook and student notebooking journal (like a workbook)

 Description: From the brain in your head to the nails on your toes, you and your students will encounter fascinating facts, engaging activities, intriguing experiments, and loads of fun as you learn about the human body and how to keep it working well.
 Beginning with a brief history of medicine and a peek into cells and DNA, your students will voyage through fourteen lessons covering many subjects, such as the body systems: skeletal, muscular, respiratory, digestive, cardiovascular, nervous and more!
-They’ll study nutrition and health, how God designed their immune system to protect them, along with embryology and what makes them a unique creation of God.
+They’ll study nutrition and health, how God designed their immune system to protect them, embryology, and what makes them unique creations of God.

 As they work their way through the course, your students will enjoy adding the organs about which they learn to their own personalized human figure to be placed in their course notebook.
 In addition to all this exploration, your students will enjoy scientific experiments and projects, such as testing the bacteria content around the house, finding their blood type, creating a cell model from Jello and candy, and even building a stethoscope!